Besuisio/Besuisio/README.md

 - 👋 Hi, I’m @Besuis
-- 👀 I’m interested in javascript and electronics
+- 👀 I’m interested in Design-research and Typescript
-- 🌱 I’m currently learning javascript and python
+- 🌱 I’m currently learning C++ and Typescript
-- 📫 How to reach me ...

 <!---
 Besuisio/Besuisio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.